-- 1 1/4 cups Almond Milk (Watch for ingredients that aren’t Paleo or Whole30.
+- 1 ¼ cups Plant-based Milk such as almond or cashew (Watch for ingredients that aren't Paleo or Whole30.
 When in doubt, make it yourself)

 - 1 tablespoon Fresh Parsley (1 teaspoon dried, chopped)

-- Place the spiralized zucchini in an 8×8 or 9×9 baking dish that has been lightly greased.
+- Place the spiralized zucchini in an 8x8 or 9x9 baking dish that has been lightly greased.
 Set aside.

 - Heat a frying pan on medium high and add the bacon.
 Cook the bacon on both sides until crisp.
 Remove bacon and set aside.
 Coat both sides of the chicken breasts with salt and pepper.
 Add the chicken breasts to the same pan the bacon was cooked in.
 Cook chicken on both sides until deep golden brown and cooked through, about 4-5 minutes per side (depending on how big the breasts are).
 While the chicken is cooking, chop the bacon.

 - When the chicken has finished cooking, remove from the pan and place on a cutting board to rest while you make the sauce.

 - Pour ½ of the fat and juices in the frying pan into a blender(preferably a high speed blender), and discard the rest.